Urban Public Health

 Associate Professor, PhD, DTM&H, MSc

 Current technologies and approaches to improve water, sanitation and hygiene are fragmented.
-Hands4health focuses on the development, testing, evaluation and scaling up of new water efficient hand washing technologies as well as on a holistic approach to hand hygiene, water quality and sanitation.
-To leave no one behind, the project works in primary health care facilities and schools not connected to a functional water supply system in in four target countries and beyond.
+The Hands4health project focuses on the development, testing, evaluation and scale-up of new water-efficient hand washing technologies and a holistic approach to hand hygiene, water quality and sanitation.
+To leave no one behind, the project works in primary health care facilities and schools not connected to a functional water supply system in four target countries and beyond.
 Read more